shane-kerr/ymmv/README.md

     $ sudo apt install libpcap-dev

-You need the Go language `pcap` and `dns` libraries from the awesome Miek Gieben:
+You need the Go language `dns` library from the awesome Miek Gieben:

-    $ go get github.com/miekg/pcap
     $ go get github.com/miekg/dns

+You also need the Go language packet library from Google:

+    $ go get github.com/google/gopacket

 To build the `pcap` to `ymmv` filter/converter: